 Other wasp species construct their nests from wood pulp mixed with saliva.
-Newly mated queens will create the foundation of her nest before her workers take over.
+Newly mated queens will create the foundation of their nest before their workers take over.

-As their name suggests, mud daubers utilize mud to create their short dirt casings.
+As their name suggests, mud daubers use mud to create short dirt casings.
 These wasps aren’t typically dangerous and won’t sting unless mishandled.
 They can even be an asset for some households as spiders are their primary food source!

 Are Wasps Important Stinging Insects?